Antomax/DeepKoopmanBoostConverter/boost/README.md

-# Deep Koopman Boost Converter
+# Boost Converter Model

-An NN-based approximation of Koopman subspace for DC-DC boost converter.
+A DC-DC boost converter model is described here in form of ODEs.
+The high-frequency ripple and inductor resistance are neglected.

-Here I experiment with a linearization of the DC-DC boost converter based on Koopman-operator theory to find an optimal control strategy for non-linear system.
+A resulting open loop step responce looks like:
 ![](https://raw.githubusercontent.com/Antomax/DeepKoopmanBoostConverter/master/boost/StepResponse.png)